mmodestas/zstick2538/README.md

 ## PCB
 Based on [Zigbee Stick v3.1](https://easyeda.com/mercenaruss/zigbee-stick-v3). <p>
-I edited it a little so that most of the components of PCB are placed on one side.
+I edited PCB layout so that most of the components of PCB are placed on one side.
 When ordering at JLCPCB with SMT assembly service, only CC2538+CC2592 breakout board, USB-A connector, programming header and SMA connector has to be soldered manually. <br>
 You can find my project on [EasyEDA](https://easyeda.com/mmodestas/mm_zigbee_stick_v3-1_copy).<p>

 ## Case